What are Swollen Lips?

 When to see a Doctor?

-• Cold Compress: Applying a cold compress or ice pack to the swollen lips can help reduce inflammation and soothe discomfort.
+• Cold Compress: Applying a cold compress or ice pack to the swollen lips can help reduce inflammation in the lips and soothe discomfort.

 • Aloe Vera Gel: Aloe vera has anti-inflammatory properties that can help alleviate swelling and promote healing when applied to the lips.

-• Honey: Honey has natural healing properties and can be applied to swollen lips to reduce inflammation and moisturize the skin.
+• Honey: Honey has natural healing properties and can be applied to swollen lips to reduce inflammation in the lipsand moisturize the skin.

 • Cucumber Slices: Placing chilled cucumber slices on the lips can provide a cooling effect and help reduce swelling due to its hydrating and anti-inflammatory properties.